overhangio/tutor/README.md

 This is the only non-automatic step in the install process.
 You will be asked various questions about your Open edX platform and appropriate configuration files will be generated.
 If you would like to automate this step then you should run `make configure` interactively once.
 After that, you will have a `config.json` file at the root of the repository.
 Just upload it to wherever you want to run Open edX and then run `./configure --silent` instead of `make configure`.
 All values from `config.json` will be automatically loaded.

-### Build
+### Download

-    make build # go get a coffee
+    make update

-Building the images may require a long time, depending on your bandwidth, as you will have to checkout the `edx-platform` repository (> 1 Gb) as well as the python dependencies.
-Once the images have been built, this step can be repeated very quickly.
+You will need to download the docker images from [Docker Hub](https://hub.docker.com/r/overhangio/openedx/).
+Depending on your bandwidth, this might take a long time.
+Minor image updates will be incremental, and thus much faster.

 ### Migrations and assets